conestack/bdajax/README.rst

 - perform actions

-Each behavior is bound to a JavaScript event.
+Behaviors are bound to JavaScript events.

 This package bundles required resources for the use of bdajax inside a ``pyramid`` or ``zope`` application.
 It does NOT include the